ahmadhashemi/PSlide/README.md

 # PSlide

-An iOS tweak to repalce "slide to unlock" message in locksreen with today's date in Persian
+An iOS tweak to replace "slide to unlock" message in lockscreen with today's date in Persian